Compound Interest Rate Calculator

 Based on this, the interest rate is equal to:

-After some math, the compound interest rate formula is:
+After some algebra, the compound interest rate formula is: